18th Street in Adams Morgan Will Transform Into a Pedestrian Zone This Weekend

 “Many of our businesses are in historic buildings that are tight and small.
 It’s sort of a no-brainer to expand to outdoor areas to recapture business,” says Joe Lapan, SongByrd Cafe owner and AMCDC co-founder.

-If all goes well, the 18th Street pedestrian zone will operate on weekends, though ANC1 commissioner Amir Irani says he hopes it’ll become an everyday fixture.
+If all goes well, the 18th Street pedestrian zone will operate on weekends, though ANC 1C Chairperson Amir Irani says he hopes it’ll become an everyday fixture.
 Irani is among those who’ve been advocating for an 18th Street closure for years to promote a safe environment for cyclists and those who flock to the neighborhood nightlife scene.

 “18th street is the economic, historical heart of Adams Morgan and it’s important to the vibrancy of the neighborhood,” says Irani.
 “I think it’s the hope of everyone that this turns out to be permanent.”